cansavvy/learning-planner/README.md

-# learning-planner
+# course retriever

-Goal:
+🚧 Under construction! 🚧

-A survey app that allows users to input their interests and skills and returns with a ranked list of courses from the jhudsl library that they may be interested in.
+This survey app retrieves courses of interest from the jhudsl course library based on a learner's responses.

 Related to this issues: https://github.com/jhudsl/DaSL_Course_Template_Bookdown/issues/325